To main content

 Categories: Tourist attractions

-Architecture in Stockholm
+Architecture highlights in Stockholm

-Publish date: 5 February 2024
+Publish date: 1 October 2024

 With relatively few skyscrapers and many historical buildings preserved, Stockholm has an unusually short skyline for a city of its size.
-That, of course, doesn’t mean that it lacks in architectural beauty.
+That, of course, doesn’t mean that it lacks architectural beauty.

 When Art déco came to Sweden in full force it transformed into Nordic Classicism to cater to Swedish tastes, and functionalism morphed into its Swedish offshoot “funkis”.